QR Codes: The Accessible, Reliable RFID Replacement

 Think outside the box

-Yes, as developers we are usually limited by the technology we have at our disposal, but try to think outside the box and utilise unique and interesting parts of technology.
+Developers often face constraints imposed by the available technology.
+It’s important to explore unconventional and captivating aspects of technology.
 This will ultimately make the use of your app an easy and enjoyable experience.

 *Side note: Chirp SDK does a very similar type of data transferral to our QR Code method provided above but utilises subsonic audio.* [7]